INTRODUCTION TO THE STUDY OF CULUTRE

 Endangered Languages (Togo, Ghana)

 In 2000-2002, my fieldwork in Togo and Ghana focused on the sociocultural dimensions of language shift in two of the Togo Remnant Languages (Igo and Anyimere).
-My comparative study is set to appear as a chapter in the forthcoming book, Ethnographic Contributions to the Study of Endangered Languages, from Arizona University Press.
+My comparative study appeared as a chapter in the edited book, Ethnographic Contributions to the Study of Endangered Languages, from Arizona University Press.

 Engaged Learning Initiatives: Bringing Africa to Cleveland

-year, I work in collaboration with various programs, departments,
+For many years, I worked in collaboration with various programs, departments,

 and offices around campus to bring Africans to the CSU campus